TeamCstudios/TeamCstudiosAdventure/README.md

 Join the discord chat to talk about Team Cstudios Adventure! https://discord.gg/X2m5ZcS

-We are currently in ALPHA!
+We are currently in Early Access of Episode 1 and prealpha-alpha everywhere else!

 There will be more releases soon, stay put!